Skip to main content

 Return to work interview questions

 There are a variety of questions that can be useful to ask employees during a return to work interview.
-Let’s take a look at some key examples.
+Let’s look at some key examples.

 Understanding the absence